getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

   required (preferably on an im_data).
   Two additional parameters: the kinematic hardening modulus and the isotropic one.
 3D expressions only.
+- "plane strain Prandtl Reuss linear hardening"
+  (or "plane strain isotropic plasticity linear hardening").
+  The same law as the previous one but adapted to the plane strain approximation.
+Can only be used in 2D.

 IMPORTANT : remember that `small_strain_elastoplasticity_next_iter` has
 to be called at the end of each time step, before the next one